 Other Fresh Cranberry Recipes to Add to the Menu Plus Glaze Options

 If you'd like to add a glaze to these muffins, you have a couple of options.
-You could use ½ cup powdered sugar, thinned with 2 Tbsp orange juice to drizzle on top.
-You could also go the route of a vanilla cream glaze using ½ cup powdered sugar plus 2 Tbsp heavy cream and ½ teaspoon vanilla.
+You could use ½ cup powdered sugar, thinned with 2 tablespoon orange juice to drizzle on top.
+You could also go the route of a vanilla cream glaze using ½ cup powdered sugar plus 2 tablespoon heavy cream and ½ teaspoon vanilla.
 In both instances, you can thin further using more liquid or make thicker using additional powdered sugar.

 Other Cranberry Recipes to Try: